RaySingerNZ/react-introduction-wiki/0---Project-Setup.md

  |   ├──api/            * Simple mock api for location data
  │   │
  |   ├──images/         * The images for the site
  │   │
- |   ├──App.css/        * The main stylesheet for the app
- │   │
- |   ├──App.js/         * The root app component
- │   │
- |   └──index.js/       * The entry point to our application where we bootstrap
+ |   └──index.js       * The entry point to our application where we bootstrap
  |
  ├──Static/             * The static HTML that we start with │   │
  |   └──...             * The root entry file for the application
  |
- └──....                * Tests for the application
+ └──....                * Project setup related files
 ```

 ## The Root Component